-The following table sets forth certain summary historical consolidated financial and other data of EWC Ventures for the periods beginning on and after December 30, 2018 (the first day of Fiscal 2019) and the summary unaudited pro forma consolidated financial and other data for European Wax Center, Inc. as of and for the year ended December 26, 2020.
+The following table sets forth certain summary historical consolidated financial and other data of EWC Ventures for the periods beginning on and after December 30, 2018 (the first day of Fiscal 2019) and the thirteen weeks ended March 27, 2021 and March 28, 2020 and the summary unaudited pro forma consolidated financial and other data for European Wax Center, Inc. as of and for the year ended December 26, 2020.

 The summary historical consolidated financial and other data presented below as of and for the years ended December 26, 2020 and December 28, 2019 have been derived from EWC Ventures' audited financial statements included elsewhere in this prospectus.
+The summary historical consolidated financial and other data as of March 27, 2021 and for the thirteen weeks ended March 27, 2021 and March 28, 2020 have been derived from EWC Ventures' unaudited financial statements included elsewhere in this prospectus and which, in the opinion of management, include all adjustments, consisting only of normal recurring adjustments, necessary for a fair statement of the results for the unaudited interim periods.
 The summary unaudited pro forma consolidated statements of operations data for the year ended December 26, 2020 give effect to the Reorganization Transactions and this offering as if each had occurred on December 29, 2019 (the first day of Fiscal 2020) for pro forma statement of operations purposes, and December 26, 2020 for pro forma balance sheet purposes.